connectrpc/connect-go/README.md

 Curious what all this looks like in practice?
 From a [Protobuf schema](internal/proto/connect/ping/v1/ping.proto), we generate [a small RPC package](internal/gen/simple/connect/ping/v1/pingv1connect/ping.connect.go).
-Using that package, we can build a server:
+Using that package, we can build a server.
+This example is available at [internal/example](internal/example):

 ```go
 package main